The Relationship Between Inflation and Interest Rates

 ● What policies can curb inflation?

-● Interest and Inflation: An Unlikely Match
+● Interest Rates and Inflation: A Long-Standing Relationship

 Inflation is why Kachi can only purchase one pack of spaghetti this year with the same amount of money he used to buy two packs last year.
 It is why Hauwa has to increase her hair braiding prices and why Chris has to pay twice as much to renew his domain name subscription this year.